Vaduz: Main sights

 Vaduz Castle is the home of the reigning prince of Liechtenstein and the Liechtenstein princely family.
-The castle is visible from almost any location in Vaduz, being perched atop a steep hill in the middle of the village.
-The Cathedral of St. Florin, Government House and Village Hall display the various styles and periods of architecture in the village.
+The castle is visible from almost any location in Vaduz, being perched atop a steep hill in the middle of the town.
+The Cathedral of St. Florin, Government House and Village Hall display the various styles and periods of architecture in the town.
+Schalun Castle is located in the municipality, to the northeast of Vaduz.